state-alchemists/zrb/README.md

 To use Zrb, you need to be familiar with CLI.

-Let's see how you can build a [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) application, add some fields to it, and deploy the application as monolith/microservices by invoking the following commands:
+Let's see how you can build a [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) application, add some fields to it, and deploy the application as monolith/microservices:

 ```bash
 # Create a project